grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 - Ruler gRPC client used to connect to other ruler instances: `-ruler.client.*`
 - Alertmanager gRPC client used to connect to other Alertmanager instances: `-alertmanager.alertmanager-client.*`
 - gRPC client used by distributors, queriers, and rulers to connect to ingesters: `-ingester.client.*`
-- Etcd client used by all Mimir components to connect to etcd, which is required only if you're running the hash ring or HA tracker on the etcd backend: `-<prefix>.etcd.*`
+- etcd client used by all Mimir components to connect to etcd, which is required only if you're running the hash ring or HA tracker on the etcd backend: `-<prefix>.etcd.*`
 - Memberlist client used by all Mimir components to gossip the hash ring, which is required only if you're running the hash ring on memberlist: `-memberlist.`

 Each of the components listed above support the following TLS configuration options, which are shown with their corresponding flag suffixes: